unfs3/oncrpc-ms/readme.txt

  * OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF
  * ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

-What's new? (in descending order)

-- v1.14: Support for automatic installation via InstallShield Express 2.04 or later.
-This includes automatic installation of even updates of the ONC/RPC NT portmap service!
-Just insert the installation floppy, run the setup program and select the Custom mode, so you can install the NT portmap service.
-That's it -- the portmapper is installed or updated automatically.

-  The magic is done behind the scenes by a DLL accompanying the portmap.exe service executable.
-The DLL is named portmap.srg and contains the necessary logic for self-registration (it misuses the OLE server registration mechanism).

-  You can also register or deregister the portmapper from the command
-  line: just start the portmapper executable with either the command line argument "/registerservice" or "/unregisterservice".

-  Also added version information to the oncrpc.dll and the portmap.exe binaries.

-- v1.12: The sources have been adapted to Borland C++ 5.0.
-The binaries included in this packages have been compiled using BC++.
-For the people insisting on using MS Visual C+, we're providing the necessary import library as "bin\oncrpcms.lib".
-The software is still compilable using VC+ 4.2.
-To compile the package with Borland C++, use the makefile.bc makefiles or the makebc.bat script in the root directory of this package.

-- v1.12: Corrected rpc\svc.h, so the fdset used in a RPC server is exported properly:
-    _declspec(dllimport) fd_set svc_fdset
-  Changed rpc\clnt.h accordingly to export a structure necessary to check for client errors:
-    struct rpc_createerr rpc_createerr;
-  Also updated the def files accordingly, like oncrpc.def, so data structures are properly exported.

 But now enjoy!

 Your ACPLT/KS Team.